aimes1/PhyloGen563/scripts/distance_parsimony_HW.md

 # Distance and Parsimony HW

 Note: I tried to provide the programs the berryiisolatesall.xmfa from the Mauve alignment, but this generated an error.
-I'm still troubleshooting the use of MUSCLE and ClustalW to generate an alignment, but the hypothetical entry of my own data is detailed below:
+I'm still troubleshooting the use of MUSCLE and ClustalW to generate a fasta alignment, but the hypothetical entry of my own data is detailed below:

 1. Estimate a distance-based tree and a parsimony-based tree for bacterial isolate data using the `ape` and `phangorn` R packages.
   - Don't forget to include in your reproducible script a short description of the chosen algorithm, its assumptions and limitations (see the [software cheatsheet](https://github.com/crsl4/phylogenetics-class/blob/master/exercises/software-cheatsheet.md))